mrabdullahdev/git-practice/README.md

 #  Scientific Calculater
-This is a simple scientific calculater made in C++.
+This is a simple scientific calculater made in C++ and it is a console application.